LFGrow-Hackathon/lfgrow-backend/README.md

-# neptune-backend
-Transaction relayer for Zilly.
+# Transactions relayer for Zilly

 Check Zilly's repo is [here](https://github.com/LFGrow-Hackathon/lfgrow) We are using a [relay](https://docs.openzeppelin.com/defender/relay) from OpenZeppelin Defender to broadcast the transactions.
-This server is the link between Zilly's frontend and the defender
+This server is the link between Zilly's frontend and the defender.

 ## Env file
 Please create a `.env` file and add this (ask Kipit for the API key and secret from Defender):